 If you’re experiencing allergy or asthma symptoms inside your house, an air purifier may help reduce your symptoms by cleaning the air.

 There are many different brands and models of air purifiers.
-Determine your specific filtration needs as well as the size of your room before purchasing an air purifier.
+Determine the size of your room and your specific filtration needs before purchasing an air purifier.